Application Process for General Internship and Behavioral Health Internship Program Applicants

 We encourage candidates to decide if this internship correlates with their interests and competencies, and to determine their eligibility to apply based on the following criteria.

 Candidates must be doctoral students in APA or CPA accredited Counseling or Clinical Psychology programs who have completed A MINIMUM OF 400 HOURS OF DIRECT SERVICE AND 200 HOURS INDIRECT SERVICE IN PRE-INTERNSHIP SETTINGS BY THE TIME OF APPLICATION.
-AT LEAST ONE OF THE PRE-INTERNSHIP SETTINGS SHOULD BE IN A UNIVERSITY COUNSELING CENTER.
+AT LEAST ONE OF THE PRE-INTERNSHIP SETTINGS MUST BE IN A UNIVERSITY COUNSELING CENTER and a minimum of 50 direct service hours must have been provided within that setting by the time of application.
+Preference will be given to applicants who have at least 100 direct service hours in a Counseling Center setting, and who have received live or taped supervision at some point in their practicum training.
 In addition to having completed all required coursework prior to beginning the internship, prospective interns must have successfully completed their comprehensive examinations.

 Statement of Non-Discrimination